sqlparser/sqlflow_public/grabit/readme.md

 ## How to use Grabit

 ### Prerequisites
-- Java 8 or higher version must be installed and confiured correctly.
+- Java 8 or higher version must be installed and configured correctly.

 setup the PATH like this: (Please change the JAVA_HOME according to your own environment)
 ```